CSCfi/csc-user-guide/docs/apps/maestro.md

 This is a bit complicated and it's best to write it out from the Maestro GUI as explained above.
 Please also have a look at the [additional flags we recommend to use](../support/tutorials/power-maestro.md).

-To run such a script in Puhti you first need to initialize Maestro (possibly edit it a bit) and run the script:
+To run such a script in Puhti-rhel7 you first need to initialize Maestro (possibly edit it a bit) and run the script:
 ```bash
 module load maestro
 bash your_script_name.sh